VDA5050 Messages with Meili FMS #

 The Meili system uses the “orderId” and “lastNodeId” to complete a move-to-point subtask: when the robot is on the final station, we expect to receive the “lastNodeId” that matches the “NodeId” of the last node in the “nodeStates” list.

-As an example, here is the basic structure of an order message that contains the “orderId” and one node in the “nodes” list:
+As an example, here is part of an order message that contains the “orderId” and one node in the “nodes” list:

 {